5 Steps for Choosing Countertop for Investment Property

 4. Analyze the Function of the Space

-The right countertop can be determined by the function of the space.
+Selecting the right countertop also depends on the function of the space.
 For example, bathrooms and kitchens have different needs.

 5. Consider the Design Element